 Like John Dewey, Vygotsky believed that the creative process is deeply interconnected to both lived and imagined experience.
 The richer an experience, the more likely the event is to fuel creative acts “…the more a child sees, hears, and experiences, the more he knows and assimilates, the more elements of reality he will have in his experience, and the more productive will be the operation of his imagination” (Vygotsky, 1930:15).
 Allowing children access to rich and diverse sensory experiences is critical in supporting divergent learning.

-This understand of creativity is useful in how it links imagination, lived experience and play to children’s learning.
+This understanding of creativity is useful in how it links imagination, lived experience and play to children’s learning.
 Human activity is emphasised as the core driver in the creative process.
 This is great in acknowledging the active role children play in facilitating their own learning.
-However, an emphasis on human activity is also limited in that it does not look at the role of non-human things, like materials and nature, and how these also influence the creativity process.
+However, an emphasis on human activity is also limited in that it does not look at the role of non-human things, like materials and nature, and how these also influence the creativite process.
 Vygotsky also made a clear distinction between nature and culture through stating that the latter is the product of human-mediated creative activity.
 This creates a separation between human and non-human things.
 If we are to think of the world as a complex system of both people and matter, paying attention to the transformative interactions between nature, culture, materials, society and people is really important.
 Doing so may open up new modes of creative production.

 Vygotsky, L (1930/1968).
 ‘Imagination and Creativity in Childhood.’
 Journal of Russian and East European Psychology.
 42 (1).

 Note: This post is an updated version of ‘Vygotsky, collectively creativity and the power of imagination,’ published on Art Play Children Learning in July 2015.